thatgirldorian/De-Luna-Hotel-Website-with-HTML-CSS-Bootstrap/README.md

 # De-Luna-Hotel-Website-with-HTML-CSS-Bootstrap
 <h3>Function & Description:</h3>

 This is a hotel website I made with HTML, CSS and the Bootstrap framework.
-The interface is pretty smooth and there is a navigation bar that shows users all the good stuff they can get.
+The interface is pretty smooth and there is a navigation bar that shows users all the available services and facilities they can get.

 <h3>Technology Used:</h3>